sanzhar73ismailov/StatForSpss/README.md

 `dd`  - day, 2 symbols
 `idx` - sequence number, starts from 1

-History of changes (goes up)
+History of changes (grows up)
 ver.
+19.02.22.01
+	+ get values for dics from DB by var name ver.
+19.02.20.02
+	+ get labels from DB by table name ver.
 19.02.20.01
 	+ First commit
-ver.
-19.02.20.02
-	+ get labels from DB by table name